Maria Bland: Critical assessment

-Mrs. Bland's voice was a mezzo-soprano of very sweet quality.

-Her powers were limited, but as a singer of English ballads she was singularly perfect and free from any blemish of style or taste.

-In person she was short and dark, but her acting was very bright and vivacious.
+Bland's voice was a mezzo-soprano "of sweet quality."
+While her vocal strength was limited, she was known as a talented singer of English ballads.
+In person she was described as short with a dark hair and complexion, but her acting was described as "very bright and vivacious."

-The following is a list of the principal engraved portraits of her: 1, in the 'Thespian Magazine,' vol. i., by J. Condé (publisher 23 June 1795); 2, as Miss Notable in the 'Lady's Last Stake,' by De Wilde (published 23 June 1795); 3, as Nina in the 'Prisoner' (published 1 Feb.
-1796); 4 and 5, as Mary Ann in The School for Guardians by Graham (published 21 Jan.
-1796); 6, 'The Bland Melodist' (coloured) (published 12 March 1805); 7, as Madelon in The Surrender of Calais (n.d.).
+In addition to singing, she played the piano, harp, and guitar.

 Family

 On 21 October 1790 she married George Bland, a minor actor and a brother of Dorothea Jordan.
-Her husband, whom it was said that she had treated badly, left her and went to America, where he died in 1807.
+George, whom it was said that she had treated badly, left her and went to America, where he died in 1807.
 She lived for more than a decade with the English actor Thomas Caulfield before he also left for America.

 Mrs. Bland had had two sons: Charles, a tenor singer, who was the original Oberon in Weber's opera, and James, a bass, who began life as an opera singer, but later better known as an actor of burlesque, and who died at the Strand Theatre on 17 July 1861.